When I was a child I desperately wanted to make costumes for

 school as a five-year-old Abraham Lincoln and all her dreams came true.

-In 2011 Stella had an imaginary house that she told us about every day at great length.
-It was her "swamp house" and it was built by a beaver and included ornate concrete fountains.
-She was the beaver for Halloween.
+In 2011 Simon had an imaginary house that he told us about every day at great length.
+It was his “swamp house” and it was built by a beaver and included ornate concrete fountains.
+He was the beaver for Halloween.

 Right now my studio is full of rubber snakes, pieces of a bed sheet toga, silver lame, and aluminum dryer vent tubing.
 Medusa, a robot, and a bumblebee will emerge from our house on October 31.
 Look out!